-When we started Sydney Sabre there were few guides for teaching adults how to fence.
-The syllabi and books we found focused on children and the foil, the standard training weapon of civilian duelists for centuries.
+When we started Sydney Sabre there were few guides for teaching adults how to fence sabre.
+The manuals we found focused on children and the foil: the standard training weapon of civilian duelists for centuries.
 Rarely did people pick up the sword for the first time as adults; rarer still to do so for fun.

 The sabre, of course, was a military sword and taught to soldiers through drills and manuals.
 But these are minimally applicable to the modern sport.